Plonq/bevy_panorbit_camera/README.md

 ## What are `alpha` and `beta`?

-Think of this camera as rotating around a point, and always pointing at that point (the `focus`).
-The sideways rotation, i.e. the longitudinal rotation, is `alpha`, and the latitudinal rotation is `beta`.
-Both are measured in radians.
-If `alpha` and `beta` are both `0.0`, then the camera will be looking directly forwards (-Z direction).
-Increasing `alpha` will rotate around the `focus` to the right, and increasing `beta` will move the camera up and over the `focus`.
+Typically you don't need to worry about the inner workings of this plugin - the defaults work well and are suitable for most use cases.
+However, if you want to customise the behaviour, for example restricting the camera movement or adjusting sensitivity, you probably want to know what the `alpha` and `beta` values represent.

+While not strictly accurate, you can think of `alpha` as yaw and `beta` as tilt.
+More accurately, `alpha` represents the angle around the _global_ Y axis, and `beta` represents the angle around the _local_ X axis (i.e. the X axis after Y axis rotation has been applied).
+When both `alpha` and `beta` are `0.0`, the camera is pointing directly forward (-Z).
+Thus, increasing `alpha` orbits around to the right (counter clockwise if looking from above), and increasing `beta` orbits up and over (e.g. a `beta` value of 90 degrees (`PI / 2.0`) results in the camera looking straight down).

+Note that if you change the up vector either by enabling roll controls or changing `PanOrbitCamera.base_transform`, the concept of 'up' and 'down' change, and so the above explanation changes accordingly.

 ## Cargo Features

-- `bevy_egui`: makes PanOrbitCamera ignore input when interacting with egui widgets/windows
+- `bevy_egui` (optional): makes `PanOrbitCamera` ignore any input that `egui` uses, thus preventing moving the camera when interacting with egui windows

 ## Version Compatibility